wesigncom/tail.DateTime/README.md

     calendar.<method>();
 ```

-### open()
+### show()
-This method opens the calendar popup, if it isn't already open!
+This method shows the calendar popup, if it isn't already displayed!

-### close()
+### hide()
-This method closes the calendar popup, if it is still open!
+This method shows the calendar popup, if it is still displayed!

 ### toggle()
-This method toggles the open/close option of the calendar popup.
+This method toggles the show/hide option of the calendar popup.

 ### switchMonth(monthNum, year)
-This method changes the shown month (monthNum starts with 0).
+This method changes the disabled month (starts with 0).
 You can also use "prev" or "next" to just browse forward and back.

 ### switchYear(year)
 This method changes the year within the month view.
 You can also use "prev" or "next" to just browse forward and back.